nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. note::
    You can test :ref:`matter_lock_scheduled_timed_access` using any Matter compatible controller.
    The following steps use the CHIP Tool controller as an example.

+   All scheduled timed access entries are saved to non-volatile memory and loaded automatically after device reboot.
+   Adding a single schedule for a user contributes to the settings partition memory occupancy increase.

 After building the sample with the feature enabled and programming it to your development kit, complete the following steps to test scheduled timed access: